Nine Clifford Chance offices draft country chapters for world-renowned treatise on anti-bribery and anti-corruption laws

 - Companies need to understand the anti-corruption and anti-bribery laws of all jurisdictions to which they may be subject.

-- Liability can result not only from improper behavior on the part of a company, but also from a failure to mitigate risk or acts committed by third parties.
+- Liability can result not only from improper behaviour on the part of a company, but also from a failure to mitigate risk or acts committed by third parties.

 - A growing number of stakeholders can impose sanctions on companies, such as foreign authorities and multinational development banks.